ACINQ/eclair/README.md

 If you want to change configuration parameters, create a file named `eclair.conf` in eclair's home directory.

+:warning: Using separate `datadir` is mandatory if you want to run several instances of eclair on the same machine.
+You will also have to change ports.

 option                       | description               | default value
 -----------------------------|---------------------------|--------------